Linuxfabrik/monitoring-plugins/check-plugins/mysql-user-security/README.rst

 Check user's security in MySQL/MariaDB.
 Logic is taken from `MySQLTuner script <https://github.com/major/MySQLTuner-perl>`_, v1.9.8.

+The users ``mysql.sys`` and ``mariadb.sys``, which are system users used as the definer for view, procedures, and functions in the sys schema, are ignored, because they use an invalid password.
+This ensures that should these accounts get unlocked by mistake, it is still impossible to login.
+It is thus recommended not to reset the password.
+These users are required as long as a sys schema is installed.

 Hints:

 * On RHEL 7+, one way to install the Python MySQL Connector is via ``pip install pymysql``